Ultraviolet (UV) System for Legionella and Waterborne Pathogen Control

 Tel: +1 888-416-8626

 An Ultraviolet (UV) water system exposes living organisms, such as Legionella, other harmful bacteria, viruses and cysts (like Cryptosporidium and Giardia) to a germicidal ultraviolet wavelength.
 With enough energy, UV radiation at the 254-nm wavelength disrupts the DNA in pathogenic microorganisms so they cannot reproduce.
-The ultraviolet light prevents Legionella from spreading disease through drinking water.
+The ultraviolet light prevents Legionella from spreading disease through drinking water and is effective for UV Legionella pathogen control.

 How Do Ultraviolet (UV) Systems Work to Disinfect Legionella and Other Pathogens?